Melons are all "Cucumbers" (Cucurbits or Cucurbitaceae) to

 specimen was 9 inches long, 6 inches diameter and weighed 5 pounds 7 ounces.

-South America than in North America, but is becoming more available here.
+in South America than in North America, but is becoming more available

+here.
 It's marketed as "Orange Flesh Melon" and "Kandy Melon".
-The flesh tastes
+The flesh

-similar to cantaloupe, is firm, almost crisp, and quite sweet right to the
+tastes similar to cantaloupe, is firm, almost crisp, and quite sweet right

-thin rind.
-The rind is smooth with some scattered netting and when ripe
+to the thin rind.
+The rind is smooth with some scattered netting and when

-becomes quite pale, sometimes almost white.
-Also look for some springiness
+ripe becomes quite pale, sometimes almost white.
+Also look for some

-at the flower end.
-The photo specimen was 6 inches diameter and weighed
+springiness at the flower end.
+The photo specimen was 6 inches diameter

-Italy.
-Unlike the Muskmelon the skin is hard, deeply grooved, warty and
+mostly Italy.
+Unlike the Muskmelon the skin is hard, deeply grooved,

-lacks the orderly netting of the Muskmelons.
-See Dulcinea
+warty and lacks the orderly netting of the Muskmelons.
+See

 The common market "Cantaloupe" in the U.S. is actually a Muskmelon,

-grocery industries go along with calling it "cantaloupe", but I'm going to
+and grocery industries go along with calling it "cantaloupe", but I'm

-call it a Muskmelon anyway - and besides, that's
+going to call it a Muskmelon anyway - and

-what my Connecticut based family called it when I was a child.
+besides, that's what my Connecticut based family called it when I was a

 Cantaloupe - Athena